Jaguar E-Pace SUV review

 - Top-spec model is expensive

 The E-Pace isn’t, however, just a shrunken F-Pace.
 Sharing its underpinnings with the Range Rover Evoque, the silhouette of the car is noticeably different, with a significantly shorter bonnet.
-The car is much more influenced by the styling of the Jaguar F-Type sports car, outside and in, even if the rear of the car bears more than a passing resemblance to that of the F-Pace.
+The car is much more influenced by the styling of the Jaguar F-Type sports car, outside and in, even if the rear of the car bears more than a passing resemblance to that of the F-Pace as well.

-The E-Pace range consists of three petrol (P200, P250 and P300) and two diesel (D165 and D200) models, all of which are based on Land Rover’s four-cylinder 2.0-litre Ingenium engines, with power outputs that increase as you ascend the model hierarchy.
+The E-Pace range consists of two petrol (P250 and P300) and two diesel (D165 and D200) models, all of which are based on Land Rover’s four-cylinder 2.0-litre Ingenium engines, with power outputs that increase as you ascend the model hierarchy.
 From its name, you might imagine the E-Pace is electric but the Jaguar I-Pace is actually the company’s battery-powered SUV.
-From 2021, you can, however, pick a plug-in hybrid (PHEV) version badged P300e.
-This has a 15kWh battery, giving it a range of up to 34 miles that slashes running costs, and could prove a hit with business drivers.
+From 2021, you can, however, pick a plug-in hybrid (PHEV) version of the E-Pace badged P300e.
+This has a 15kWh battery, giving it a range of up to 39 miles and potentially slashing running costs, and should make it the most appealing E-Pace for business drivers.

 The E-Pace is a good car to drive, and while it weighs more than a number of the other cars in its class, such as the Volkswagen Tiguan, the new chassis does a good job of disguising its weight.
 The interior is smart and surprisingly practical, and the performance on offer doesn’t come at the expense of comfort, even if the car can feel a bit fidgety sometimes, especially on larger alloy wheels.